-TM-helices, the number of families does not vary significantly with helix number, although there are more families with two or four TM-helices than with three, five, six, or seven.
-For families with more than seven TM-helices, the number of families decreases sharply as the number of TMhelices increases.
+In general, most Pfam-A families tend to have a small number of TM-helices.
+For those with seven or fewer TM-helices, [OK as edited?] the number of families does not vary significantly with helix number, [AUTHOR: OK as edited?] although there are more families with two or four TM-helices than with three, five, six, or seven.
+For families with more than seven TM-helices, the number of families decreases sharply as the number of TM-helices increases.
 Families with 12 TM-helices are the exception, however; they have a small peak in numbers against the overall downward slope of the plot.
-We also carried out the same kind of analysis on Pfam-A families that are annotated as transporters, symporters, and channels, and found that 12-TM-helix families are preferred by transporter-like families.
+[AUTHOR: OK as edited?]
+We also carried out the same kind of analysis on Pfam-A families that are annotated as transporters, symporters, and channels, and found that 12-TM-helix families with 12 TM-helices are transporter-like families.
 In addition, most (11 out of 12) Pfam-A families with 12 TM-helices are transporter-like families.
-There seems to be a tendency for the transporter-like families to have an even number of TM-helices, because families with 2, 4, 6, 8, and 12 TM-helices have a relatively higher occurrence than those with a neighboring odd number of TM-helices.
+There seems to be a tendency for the transporter-like families to have an even number of TM-helices, because families with 2, 4, 6, 8, 12 TM-helices have a relatively higher occurrence [AUTHOR: OK?] than those with a neighboring odd number of TM-helices.

-Analysis of amino-acid distribution and pair motifs
+Analysis of amino-acid distribution and pair motifs {2nd level heading}

 We selected 168 families from Pfam-A that had more than 20 members.
-For each of these families, we then generated consensus sequences with conservation value ( $R{\rm sequence}$ ) using the Alpro program [19].
-Relatively conserved amino acids in the consensus sequences ( $R{\rm sequence}$ value > 3.0, representing the top 15% $R{\rm sequence}$ value of all amino acids) and in TM-helical regions were analyzed for their composition as well as for pair motifs.
+For each of these families, we then generated consensus sequences with conservation value ($R{sequence}$) using the Alpro program [19].
+Relatively conserved amino acids in the consensus sequences ($R{sequence}$ value > 3.0, representing the top 15% $R{sequence}$ value of all amino acids) and in TM-helical regions were analyzed for their composition as well as for pair motifs.

 We compared the amino-acid composition of the TM-helices in general with the composition of only the conserved positions in TM-helices in the 168 families (Figure 3).
-We noticed that some amino acids are considerably more prevalent in the conserved positions, such as glycine (8% average composition in TM-helices versus 19% composition in conserved positions of TM-helices), proline (4% versus 9%) and tyrosine (3% versus 5%).
+We noticed that in some amino acids are considerably more prevalent in the conserved positions, such as glycine (8% average composition in TM-helices versus 19% composition in conserved positions of TM-helices), proline (4% versus 9%) and tyrosine (3% versus 5%).
 In contrast, isoleucine (10% versus 4%), valine (8% versus 4%), methionine (4% versus 1%) and threonine (7% versus 4%) are less prevalent in conserved positions.

-As might be expected, the changes in prevalence of certain amino acids reflect their conservation in the consensus sequence.
-Therefore, glycine, proline and tyrosine are relatively conserved residues in TM-helical regions, and isoleucine, valine, methionine and threonine have relatively high mutability.
+As might be expected, the changes in prevalence of certain amino acids [AUTHOR: OK as edited?] reflect their conservation in the consensus sequence.
+Therefore, glycine, proline and tyrosine are relatively conserved residues in TM-helical regions, and isoleucine, valine, methionine and threoine have relatively high mutability.
 This result correlates very well with the mutation data matrix (MDM) for multi-spanning transmembrane regions in membrane proteins [10].
-In the MDM of multi-spanning transmembrane $\alpha$ helices, isoleucine, methionine and valine are found to have relatively high mutability as hydrophobic residues, and serine and threonine also rank high in mutability as polar residues.
+In the MDM of multi-spanning transmembrane α helices, isoleucine, methionine and valine are found to have relatively high mutability as hydrophobic residues, and serine and threonine also rank high in mutability as polar residues.
 In the matrix, proline appears to be highly conserved.
 Our results confirm these findings; in addition, we find that glycine and tyrosine are also highly conserved residues in polytopic TM-helices.